Trump v. Slaughter

 Trump v.
-Slaughter is a pending United States Supreme Court case regarding the constitutionality of statutory removal protections for the Federal Trade Commission—previously upheld in Humphrey's Executor v.
-United States (1935)—and whether a federal court may prevent removal from public office.
+Slaughter is a United States Supreme Court decision regarding the constitutionality of statutory removal protections for the Federal Trade Commission (FTC) previously upheld in Humphrey's Executor v.
+United States (1935) and whether a federal court may prevent removal from public office.

+Humphrey's Executor had generally held that commissioners of independent agencies within the executive branch of the government that served a "quasi-legislative" or "quasi-judicial" purpose could not be removed at will by the president.
+Early in his second term, Trump made several firings of independent agencies, including Rebecca Kelly Slaughter, a Democratic commissioner on the FTC, without any direct cause.

+The Supreme Court stayed lower court injunctions that had blocked the firing, and on June 29, 2026, issued a 6–3 holding along the Court's ideological lines that the president had the power to remove independent agency heads at will, overturning Humphrey's Executor.
+The only exception to this are the members of the Federal Reserve Board, as determined by Trump v.
+Cook decided the same day, due to the significant impact the Board has on the U.S. economy.

 Background

+Humphrey's Executor

 For-cause removal litigation at the Supreme Court addresses the constitutional boundaries of Congress's authority to limit the President's power to remove executive officers.
 In Humphrey's Executor v.
-United States, the Court upheld statutory provisions restricting presidential removal of Federal Trade Commissioners to instances of "inefficiency, neglect of duty, or malfeasance in office".
+United States (1935), the Court upheld statutory provisions restricting presidential removal of Federal Trade Commissioners to instances of "inefficiency, neglect of duty, or malfeasance in office".
 Distinguishing Myers v.
 United States (1926), which invalidated limits on removal of a post performing exclusively executive functions, the Court emphasized that the Federal Trade Commission (FTC) exercised quasi-legislative and quasi-judicial duties.
 On this basis, the Court concluded that Congress could provide tenure protections to preserve the independence of such bodies.